kubeflow/website/content/docs/multi-user-overview.md

 resources associated with the profile.
 The profile's owner or other users with access to the profile will no longer have access to the profile and will not see it in the dropdown list on the Central Dashboard.

+### Sharing access to a profile with another user

+An owner of a profile can share view only or view and modify access to the profile with another user in the system.